Bitcoin-investors/Bitcoin-investors/README.md

 Invest $1000 to get $16,200
 Our minimum investment plan is $500
-GET INTO TOUCH AND READ MORE ABOUT OUR INVESTMENT PLAN ON WIKI TO READ MORE ABOUT INVESTING Click on this link and look into our wiki https://github.com/rollie100/Bitcoin-investors.wiki.git
+GET INTO TOUCH AND READ MORE ABOUT OUR INVESTMENT PLAN ON WIKI TO READ MORE ABOUT INVESTING